mkbmain/DapperRepo/README.md

  var item = Repo.GetById(new TableModel {Id =  325});
  item.Name = "mike"
  item.Email = null
- Sut.Update(testTableItem); // will update properites and also null properties so db will set email to null
+ Repo.Update(testTableItem); // will update properites and also null properties so db will set email to null

  // Example 2
  var item = Repo.GetById(new TableModel {Id =  325});
  item.Name = "mike"
  item.Email = null

- Sut.Update(testTableItem, true);   // will ignore null properties and only update name in db
+ Repo.Update(testTableItem, true);   // will ignore null properties and only update name in db
 ```